alexocode/talks/social/you-know-nothing/you-know-nothing.md

 ### or do you?

 ^
+Tried to make accessible: Give me feedback!
+(Thanks to organizers!)

+^
 Ask: Who in this room is not a dev?
 Talk: From a perspective of a dev; gist is applicable regardless of profession, don't feel excluded!